Study Burnout: How to Recognize It and Recover (A Student's Guide)

 Small rituals that compound

 If this post arrived in a week when everything feels heavier than usual, please take that seriously.
 Take tonight off.
-Turn on a lofi stream, drink water, sleep early.
-Tomorrow will look different.
+Turn on a lofi stream, drink water, go to bed early.
+Tomorrow will look different, and even if it does not, the day after that begins to.

 Further reading on our site